ObjectOrientedLife/RayTracing/README.md

 # Ray Tracing

 This is a simple Whitted ray tracing implemented in C++.
-About the Whitted ray tracing, please refer to https://www.scratchapixel.com/lessons/3d-basic-rendering/ray-tracing-overview/ray-tracing-rendering-technique-overview.
+About the Whitted ray tracing in detail, please refer to https://www.scratchapixel.com/lessons/3d-basic-rendering/ray-tracing-overview/ray-tracing-rendering-technique-overview.

 ## Features
 - Ray-tracing polygons and spheres